-Example ((17)) 14.
+Example ((17)) $\underline{14}$.
 Debt Collector provides debt collection services to ABC. ((The benefit of Debt Collector's services relates to ABC's selling activity in various states.))
 Debt Collector's service is obtaining and facilitating amounts owed to ABC from the sale of ABC's products.
 ABC receives the benefit of Debt Collector's service in ABC's market.
 It is reasonable to assume that ABC's market is where the debtors are located ((is the same as where ABC's business activity occurred)) in various states.
 If Debt Collector is able to attribute specific receipts to a specific debtor, then the receipt is attributed to where the debtor is located.

 Example ((18)) $\underline{15}$.
-Same facts as Example ((17)) $\underline{14}$, except Debt Collector is $\underline{\text{paid a lump sum amount and is}}$ unable to attribute specific benefits with specific debtors.
+Same facts as Example ((17)) $\underline{14}$, except Debt Collector is \underline{paid} a \underline{lump} \underline{sum} \underline{amount} \underline{and} is \underline{unable} to attribute specific benefits with specific debtors.
 In this case, a reasonable method of proportionally attributing benefits/receipts should be employed.
-Depending on Debt Collector's specific facts and circumstances, a reasonable method of proportionally attributing benefits/receipts could be: Relative number of debtors in each state; relative debt actually collected from debtors in each state; the relative amount of debt owed by debtors in each state; or another method that (($\frac{1}{1000}$)) fairly apportions Debt Collector's receipts.
+Depending on Debt Collector's specific facts and circumstances, a reasonable method of proportionally attributing benefits/receipts could be: Relative number of debtors in each state; relative debt actually collected from debtors in each state; the relative amount of debt owed by debtors in each state; or another method that \underline{fairly} apportions, and does not distort the apportionment of, Debt Collector's receipts.

-(Example 19.
+((Example 19.
 Training Company provides training to Customer's employees who are all located in State A. The training is provided in State B. The training relates to the employees' ethical behavior within Customer's organization.
 Customer receives the benefit of Training Company's service in State A, where Customer's office is located and the employees presumably practice their ethical behavior.
 Training Company must attribute the apportionable receipts to State A where the benefit is solely received.